-One question that pops up on occasion and seems to be more common during the colder months is how to get prints to flatten out.
-Recently a new customer came to us simply because a batch of prints she received arrived shipped flat but the prints still had a tendency to curl.
-This posed a problem since she had to present these to her buyers right away and it hurt her presentation when having to deal with the prints wanting to curl up.
+But even if a print is shipped flat, that does not automatically mean it still won’t have some curling that ultimately can be corrected.
+As an example, a customer came to us simply because a batch of prints she received arrived shipped flat but the prints still had a tendency to curl.
+This posed a problem since she had to present these to her buyers right away and it hurt her presentation as she had to handle the prints which wanted to curl up.
 What struck her as odd was that she frequently ordered similar prints and had not had this happen before.
 Right away I suspected her prints were not losing their roll memory which needed to be done, and done quickly.
 Roll memory is the paper’s desire to curl in on itself.
 But why was this and how could she fix this?

 For some background information, just about any type of paper you see will have at one point been on some sort of roll.
 We are talking about copier paper to papers used for magazines and newspapers.
 Papers like you see with copier paper will of course be cut and stacked.
 Because it is such a lightweight paper and has had time to sit there it won’t have any problem with wanting to curl up, therefore the curling or roll memory is almost nonexistent.

-Papers used for fine art giclee printing and your typical photo lab for photo prints will now days usually come in rolls therefore not be cut until after the printing is done.
-You will find some exceptions but generally that seems to be the case.
-Some, but not all the papers we use are available in large sheets but they are difficult to feed into a printer and result in a lot of wastage not to mention more costly.
+Papers used for fine art giclee printing and your typical photo lab for photo prints usually come in rolls and not be cut until after the print is complete.
+You will find some exceptions but generally this is the case.
+Even though some of the papers we use are available in large sheets but they are difficult to feed into a printer and result in a lot of wastage not to mention more costly.

-These rolls of fine art papers are loaded onto spools and fed through the printer at which point images will be printed and then cut from the printer.
+When we start a print job, these rolls of fine art papers are loaded onto spools and fed through the printer at which point images will be printed and then cut from the printer.
 In our case, the production department has the immense pleasure of cutting these prints out.
-I say this jokingly since it is tedious and not very fun at times with some of the thicker papers since they will still want to curl up.
-Getting the paper to cooperate while being cut is nerve racking to say the least.
-Not only do we have to position the paper carefully but so fresh off the printer, the inks have not had a lot of time to cure.
+I say this jokingly since it is tedious and not very fun at times with some of the thicker papers that have less play.
+Getting those papers to cooperate while being cut is nerve racking to say the least and at times leads to cutting misalignment resulting in the print having to be trashed and redone.
+Not only do we have to position the paper carefully but so fresh off the printer, the inks have not had a lot of time to cure so even more care has to be taken with those.
 Prints are especially difficult to manage if the part of the paper the print was made on was closer to the rolls core.
 And it is not just cutting.
-Packaging is also a challenge since those prints don’t want to cooperate very well.
+If a customer wants those prints shipped flat, packaging is also a challenge since those prints don’t want to cooperate very well.

 You will find plenty of online discussions on this topic if you do a simple Google search with variations of the words “fine art photo print curling” so it is obviously nothing new.
 Photographers especially lament this issue since so many photo labs ship their prints, regardless of the size, rolled in a tube.

 What can be frustrating with some of these papers is it simply take time to lose their roll memory.
-Hopefully the prints will have had a chance to lose that memory in short order but how quick can be influenced by a couple things.
+In most cases the prints will have had a chance to lose that roll memory by the time it get’s to you but how quick can be influenced by a couple things.

 The size of a print plays a big roll.
 Smaller prints are lighter but it makes it more difficult for it to flatten out under it’s own weight if on a thicker and denser paper.
 For instance an 8×10 may need to have something smooth and heavy placed on it.
 If you plan on shelving your prints as inventory for a later show or other reasons, rest assured that the prints should flatten out over some time even if you don’t place anything on them.
 You will want to keep them in a warm dry area to maximize this.
 How long it takes depends on the paper itself.